-In V-Ray for SkechUp the Sky is added in the environment rollout of the V-Ray options, click on the "m" next to GI parameters.
+Previously we were simply dealing with the only the V-Ray Sun, but now lets go ahead and add the V-Ray sky.
+In the environment rollout of the V-Ray options, click on the "m" next to GI parameters.
 You must have Indirect Illumination enabled to access this, so enable it if you have not already.
 Clicking the "m" should bring up the texture editor, and under Type select Sky.
-At the top you will notice the option to select a light source, the SketchUp sun is selected by default and V-Ray knows where the sun direction is coming from.
+At the top you will notice the option to select a light source.
+Click on that button and select the light that was created via the sunlight command.
+Now V-Ray knows where the sun direction is coming from, and this is an important step for having the Sun and the Sky working together.
 Lastly, there is an option next to the button that says Override Sun's Parameters.
 This allows separate settings for the Sun and the Sky, but for simplicity and continuity it is recommended to have this unchecked.
 Now go ahead and repeat this process for the background.
 If we render again we'll notice that our white ground plane has a slightly blue hue to it.
 This is due to the influence of the sky on our scene.